heyfaraday/labs_6sem/README.md

-# labs_6sem
+# 😚 General Physics: laboratory practice - MIPT

-😚 General Physics: laboratory practice - MIPT
+This laboratory works I have made in the sixth term at MIPT for General Physics: Solid state Physics course.